Decentraland-DAO/wiki-adv/(Drafting) Modeling Base Mesh.md

 This numbers is base used in many many old and mobile games, which are restricted to low triangles count.
 Also, this amount of edges works very well for subdivision workflow, which then transforms to multiresolution for sculpting.

-Pay attention to **topology, edges, loops, faces count** on images and examples provided below, make to follow and keep exact same topology for your **Base Mesh.**
+Pay attention to **topology, edges, loops, faces count** on images and examples provided below, follow and keep exact same topology for your **Base Mesh.**

+## Modeling Body

 Create basic **Cylinder** with **8 sides** and **elbow/knee area**.